magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 and anyone may publish a lib into it.

-That said, if you want to push your own version of somebody else's library, which is our case, do not use the original `groupId`: use you personal `groupId`, e.g., `org.clojars.<your_github_name>`.
+That said, if you want to push your own version of somebody else's library, which is our case, do not use the original `groupId`: use your personal `groupId`, e.g., `org.clojars.<your_github_name>`.

-We can move to the next step.

 ## Register and publish on clojars.org

 To publish a library on clojars Classic repository, you first need to [register](https://clojars.org/register) with it and you're almost ready to publish the `valip` SNAPSHOT.
-Indeed, there is another very handy `boot` task to be used:
+Actually, there is another very handy `boot` task to be used:
 [`bootlaces`](https://github.com/adzerk-oss/bootlaces) and it's aimed at simplifying a lot the libraries publication to clojars.

 ### `bootlaces` task

-Open the `build.boot` file and edit it to add the `bootlaces` task and require its main namespace:
+Open the `build.boot` file to add the `bootlaces` task and require its main namespace:

 ```clj
 (set-env!